raspberrypi/documentation/usage/audio/README.md

 # Playing audio on the Raspberry Pi

+The simplest way of playing audio is to use the OMXPlayer application, which is described in more detail [here](../../raspbian/applications/omxplayer.md).

 To play an MP3 file, navigate to the location of the `.mp3` file in the terminal using `cd` and then type the following command:

 ```bash